k2-fsa/sherpa/docs/source/ncnn/examples/raspberry-pi-3.rst

 Raspberry Pi 3
 ==============

-This page posts some screenshot of running `sherpa-ncnn`_ on Raspberry Pi 3.
+This page posts some screenshots of running `sherpa-ncnn`_ on Raspberry Pi 3.

 .. hint::